PPM Logo

 b.
 Instituting a complaint in bad faith and/or attempting to discourage an individual’s proper participation in, or use of, the student conduct process.

-e.
-Violating health and safety requirements issued by the University and/or local, state, or federal governments in response to public health emergencies (e.g. COVID-19)
+h.
+Violating applicable health and safety requirements issued by the University and/or federal, state, or local governments in response to public health emergencies.

 D. REPORTS OF ALLEGED VIOLATIONS

-All reports of alleged violations of the Standards of Conduct are submitted and referred to the Office of Student Conduct for review.
-The Office of Student Conduct will then determine whether there is reasonable cause to process the report and forward it to the Dean or their designee for resolution.
+All reports of alleged Standards of Conduct violations by Students or Student Organizations will be submitted and/or referred to SAGE for review.
+SAGE will then determine whether there is reasonable cause to process the report and the appropriate resolution option.

-1. Any person may make a report of alleged violations of the Standards of Conduct by a Student or Student Organization.
-Reports should be made to the Office of Student Conduct for review and possible referral to the relevant Dean or their designee or other appropriate office for resolution, including use of alternative resolution options (e.g. mediation, restorative justice).
-Persons making reports of alleged violations are expected to provide information related to the alleged violations and may be requested to participate in the Administrative Resolution and/or Student Conduct Review processes as outlined in these Procedures.
+1. Any person may report alleged Standards of Conduct violations by a Student or Student Organization to SAGE.
+Persons submitting reports are expected to provide information related to the alleged violations and may be asked to participate as a witness or Complainant in the Administrative Resolution and/or Student Conduct Review processes as outlined in these Procedures.

-2. Except as noted in Section D (6) below, upon receipt of a report of alleged violations of these Procedures, the Office of Student Conduct will determine whether or not there is reasonable cause to believe the Student or Student Organization may have committed a violation of the Standards of Conduct.
-To make this determination, the Office of Student Conduct may conduct an investigation or, if appropriate, refer the report to another appropriate office for investigation.
+2. Except as noted in Section D (6) below, upon receipt of a report of alleged violations of these Procedures, SAGE will determine whether there is reasonable cause to believe the Student or Student Organization may have violated the Standards of Conduct.
+To make this determination, SAGE may investigate or, if appropriate, refer the report to another appropriate office for investigation.

-3. In determining whether there is reasonable cause to believe a Student Organization may have violated the Standards of Conduct, the Office of Student Conduct will consider, among other things:
+3. In determining whether there is reasonable cause to believe a Student Organization may have violated the Standards of Conduct, SAGE will consider, among other things:

 c.
 The proportion of the Student Organization’s members involved.

-4. If, after reviewing the report and/or conducting an investigation, there is reasonable cause to believe that a violation of the Standards of Conduct may have occurred, the report will be forwarded to the Dean or their designee for resolution as described in Section E below.
-If there is not reasonable cause to believe that a violation of the Standards of Conduct may have occurred, the Office of Student Conduct will not forward the report to the Dean or their designee and may notify the Respondent and/or the Complainant that no further action will be taken.
+4. If there is reasonable cause to believe that a violation of the Standards of Conduct may have occurred after reviewing the report and/or conducting an investigation, the report will normally be forwarded to the Dean or their designee for resolution as described in Section E below.
+If there is not reasonable cause to believe that a violation of the Standards of Conduct may have occurred, SAGE will not forward the report to the Dean or their designee for Administrative Resolution.
+However, SAGE may refer the matter to the Dean or their designee or another department for appropriate follow-up outside the formal student conduct process.
+SAGE may also notify the Respondent and/or the Complainant that no further action through the student conduct process will be taken.

 7. Review and resolution of sexual violence and sexual harassment allegations will be handled in accordance with the University of California Sexual Violence and Sexual Harassment Policy and the procedures set forth in either PACAOS Appendix E: Sexual Violence and Sexual Harassment Student Investigation and Adjudication Framework (“Appendix E”) or PACAOS Appendix F: Sexual Violence and Sexual Harassment Student Investigation and Adjudication Framework (“Appendix F”).
 Appendix E or Appendix F will also be used to adjudicate other violations of the Standards of Conduct alleged to have occurred in connection with sexual violence and sexual harassment allegations.

-8. Review and resolution of harassment and discrimination reports involving protected classes will be handled through these Procedures.
+8. Review and resolution of harassment and discrimination reports involving protected classes will be handled according to Policy and Procedure Manual Section 200-23, Procedures for Discrimination and Harassment Complaint Resolution.

-9. In pending student conduct actions that may result in a Respondent’s suspension or dismissal, a temporary hold on transcripts will normally be placed by the relevant Dean or the Office of Student Conduct.
-In addition, if a Respondent becomes eligible for a degree before the completion of the student conduct process, the Executive Vice Chancellor may direct that the degree not be awarded until the process is completed.
+9. In pending student conduct actions that may result in a Respondent’s suspension or dismissal, a temporary hold on transcripts will normally be placed by the relevant Dean or SAGE.
+In addition, the Executive Vice Chancellor may direct that the transcript and/or degree of a Respondent not be awarded until the process has completed if they become eligible to graduate during the student conduct process.

-10. When a hold is placed on a Respondent’s student account and conduct record, the Office of Student Conduct will notify the Respondent via email that a hold has been placed on their account, the reason for the hold, and how to request removal of the hold.
+10. When a hold is placed on a Respondent’s student account and conduct record, SAGE will notify the Respondent via email that a hold has been placed on their account, the reason for the hold, and how to request removal of the hold.

-11. Reports that are made more than one year following the alleged incident will only be referred for resolution with the joint approval of the relevant Dean or their designee and the Director - Student Affairs Policies, Standards, and Conduct or their designee.
+11. Reports submitted more than one year after the alleged incident will only be referred for resolution with the joint approval of the relevant Dean or their designee, or the Executive Director of the Center for Student Involvement or their designee, and the Director - SAGE or their designee.

 E. RESOLUTION OPTIONS FOR REPORTS OF ALLEGED VIOLATIONS

-If the Office of Student Conduct finds reasonable cause to refer a report of alleged violations, the Dean or their designee will use an appropriate method of resolution.
+If SAGE finds reasonable cause to refer a report of alleged violations, the Dean or their designee will use an appropriate method of resolution.
 Options include resolution through the student conduct process with an Administrative Resolution or through an alternative resolution option, such as mediation or restorative justice.
 Alleged violations not resolved through these options will be referred to a Student Conduct Review.

-a.
-Reports of incidents occurring in graduate and professional student on-campus housing facilities will typically be referred to the Office of Graduate and Family Housing.
-All other reports involving graduate Students will be referred to the Assistant Dean of Graduate Student Affairs.

 b.
-Reports involving medical Students will be referred to the Associate Dean of Admissions and Student Affairs, School of Medicine.
+Incidents that occur in graduate and professional Student on-campus housing facilities will typically be referred to the Office of Graduate and Family Housing.
+All other reports involving graduate Students will be referred to the Assistant Dean of Graduate Student Affairs or their designee.

 c.
-Reports involving pharmacy Students will be referred to the Director of Student Affairs and Admissions for the Skaggs School of Pharmacy.
+Reports involving medical Students will be referred to the Associate Dean of Admissions and Student Affairs, School of Medicine or their designee.

 d.
-Reports involving Extension Students will be referred to the Student Affairs Manager of UC San Diego Extension.
+Reports involving pharmacy Students will be referred to the Director of Student Affairs and Admissions for the Skaggs School of Pharmacy or their designee.

 e.
+Reports involving Extended Studies Students will be referred to the Director of Client and Student Services of UC San Diego Extended Studies or their designee.

+f.
 Reports involving Registered Student Organizations will be referred to the Executive Director of the Center for Student Involvement or their designee.
-Reports involving college-based Student Organizations will typically be handled by the relevant Dean, in consultation the Office of Student Conduct.
-Incidents involving Intercollegiate Athletic or club sports teams will be handled by the Office of Student Conduct.
+Reports involving college-based Student Organizations will typically be handled by the relevant Dean, in consultation with SAGE.
+Incidents involving Intercollegiate Athletics or club sports teams will be handled by SAGE

-2. If the report of alleged violations will be resolved through the student conduct process, the report will normally be assigned by the Office of Student Conduct to a Dean or designee for an Administrative Resolution within 20 Business Days of receipt of a report.
+2. If the report of alleged violations will be resolved through the student conduct process, the report will normally be assigned by SAGE to a Dean or designee for an Administrative Resolution within 20 Business Days of receipt of the report.

-3. For reports of alleged violations arising from a Multi-Area Incident, the Office of Student Conduct will either resolve the incident or forward it to a Dean or designee for resolution.
-Normally, all Respondents will be referred by the Office of Student Conduct to meet with the same Student Conduct Officer in separate Administrative Resolutions.
+3. For reports of alleged violations arising from a Multi-Area Incident, SAGE will either resolve the incident or forward it to a Dean or designee for resolution.
+Normally, all Respondents will be referred by SAGE to a Student Conduct Officer for separate Administrative Resolution meetings.

-6. Alleged violations not resolved through the Administrative Resolution process or through alternative resolution options will be referred to a Student Conduct Review.
+6. Alleged violations not resolved through an Administrative Resolution or alternative resolution will be referred to a Student Conduct Review.

-7. Administrative Resolution Meetings, Student Conduct Reviews, and other related meetings described in these Procedures are normally conducted in-person but may be conducted remotely (e.g. video conferencing, phone, etc.).
+7. Administrative Resolution Meetings, Student Conduct Reviews, and other related meetings described in these Procedures may be conducted in-person or remotely (e.g., video conferencing, phone, etc.) at the discretion of the Student Conduct Officer or SAGE.

 F. ADMINISTRATIVE RESOLUTION

-The respective Deans or their designees and the Director - Student Affairs Policy, Standards, and Conduct or their designee have appointed staff members to serve as Student Conduct Officers to facilitate Administrative Resolution meetings with Students to resolve alleged violations of the Standards of Conduct.
+The respective Deans or their designees and the Director – SAGE or their designee have appointed staff members to serve as Student Conduct Officers to facilitate Administrative Resolution meetings with Students to resolve alleged violations of the Standards of Conduct.

 1. The Student Conduct Officer will provide the Respondent with the following information in writing prior to the Administrative Resolution: